Spectrewolf8/Spectrewolf8/README.md

 - 🤝 I’m looking for teammates/partners to work on something cool with.

-- 📌️ Current goal is to go for **GSOC**, and to find a good internship before that.
+- 📌️ Current goal is to learn Django and Unity3D.

 - 👨‍💻 All of my projects are available [Here](https://github.com/Spectrewolf8?tab=repositories).